We are excited to announce our new API Documentation.

 If you provide an individual checksum, Amazon S3 ignores any provided

 This checksum algorithm must be the same for all parts and it match the checksum value

 Container for the request.

 The account ID of the expected bucket owner.
 If the bucket is owned by a different account, the request fails with the HTTP status code

 The concatenation of the authentication device's serial number, a space, and the value that is displayed on your authentication device.
 Required to permanently delete a versioned object if versioning is configured with MFA delete enabled.

 Confirms that the requester knows that they will be charged for the request.
 Bucket owners need not specify this parameter in their requests.
+If either the source or destination Amazon S3 bucket has Requester Pays enabled, the requester will pay for corresponding charges to copy the object.
 For information about downloading objects from Requester Pays buckets, see Downloading Objects in Requester Pays Buckets in the Amazon S3 User Guide.